-The Company is subject to the MCIT which is computed at an average of 1.23% in 2021 and 2% in 2020 of gross income, as defined under the tax regulations or RCIT, whichever is higher.
+The Company is subject to the MCIT which is computed at 1% in 2022 and at an average of 1.23% in 2021 of gross income, as defined under the tax regulations or RCIT, whichever is higher.
 The MCIT may be claimed as tax credit against the Company's future income tax payable within three years from the year it was incurred.
-In 2021, the Company reported RCIT as it is higher than MCIT, while in 2020, the Company reported MCIT as it is higher than the RCIT.
+In 2022 and 2021, the Company reported RCIT as it is higher than MCIT.